Random Vector With Continuous Marginals That is Not Continuous

 It is not necessary to develop a separate theory for random matrices because a random matrix can always be written as a random vector.

-Example Let be the following random matrix: The vectorization of is the following random vector:
+Example Let be the following

-When is a discrete vector, then we say that is a discrete random matrix and the joint pmf of is just the joint pmf of .
+is a discrete random matrix and the joint pmf of

-By the same token, when is a continuous vector, then we say that is a continuous random matrix and the joint pdf of is just the joint pdf of .
+By the same token, when is a continuous vector, then we say that

 The marginal distribution of a random vector

-Let be the -th component of a -dimensional random vector .
+-th component of a

-The distribution function of is called marginal distribution function of .
+is called marginal distribution function of

-If is discrete, then is a discrete random variable and its probability mass function is called marginal probability mass function of .
+is a discrete random variable and its probability mass function

-If is continuous, then is a continuous random variable and its probability density function is called marginal probability density function of .
+is a continuous random variable and its probability density function

 Marginalization of a joint distribution

-The process of deriving the distribution of a component of a random vector from the joint distribution of is known as marginalization.
+The process of deriving the distribution of a component of a random vector

-Marginalization can also have a broader meaning: it can refer to the act of deriving the joint distribution of a subset of the set of components of from the joint distribution of .
+Marginalization can also have a broader meaning: it can refer to the act of deriving the joint distribution of a subset of the set of components of from the joint distribution of

 The marginal distribution of a discrete vector

-In other words, the probability that is obtained as the sum of the probabilities of all the vectors in such that their -th component is equal to .
+In other words, the probability that is obtained as the sum of the probabilities of all the vectors in

 Marginalization of a discrete distribution

-The joint probability mass function of is computed as follows: where the sum is over the set
+The joint probability mass function of is computed as follows:

-In other words, the joint probability mass function of can be computed by summing the joint probability mass function of over all values of that belong to the support of .
+In other words, the joint probability mass function of can be computed by summing the joint probability mass function of

 The marginal distribution of a continuous vector

-Let be the -th component of a -dimensional continuous random vector .
-The marginal probability density function of can be derived from the joint probability density function of as follows:
+can be derived from the joint probability density function of

-In other words, the joint probability density function, evaluated at , is integrated with respect to all variables except (so it is integrated a total of times).
+In other words, the joint probability density function, evaluated at , is integrated with respect to all variables except

 Marginalization of a continuous distribution